Ching Hai: Corporate operations

 Ching Hai is the founder of the Loving Hut restaurant chain, which in 2017 had 200 locations in 35 countries worldwide.
+The restaurants are run on a franchise basis, with devotees managing each one and most workers belonging to the movement.

 Her organization's numerous websites are offered in 17 languages.
 The Celestial Shop "includes a line of Celestial apparel and Celestial jewelry designed by the Master".

-Liam D. Murphy, professor of anthropology at California State has stated that "Ching Hai is a textbook example of what social scientists call a charismatic prophet" and that the abuse of power over her own members in loving hut is a hypothetical possibility “If anyone is in danger...it is usually their own members".
-Murphy states that the proper term for her movement is not “cult,” but more accurately a new religious movement".
+Liam D. Murphy, professor of anthropology at California State has stated that "Ching Hai is a textbook example of what social scientists call a charismatic prophet" and that the abuse of power over her own members in Loving Hut is a hypothetical possibility "If anyone is in danger...it is usually their own members".
+Murphy states that the proper term for her movement is not "cult," but more accurately a new religious movement".
 The Database of Religious History (University of British Columbia), states regarding Ching Hai's movement "Does the religious group actively proselytize and recruit new members: No." with subject-matter expert, anthropologist Stephen Christopher commentating "Not really.
 Of course Ching Hai herself uses 24 hour satellite TV programming to reach out to potential new recruits.
 It is more often the case that among the Five Precepts the edict of veganism is most actively promoted as lifestyle worth spreading among non-believers".
 Christopher writes "The debate about the legitimacy of Ching Hai largely plays out through cyber forums from YouTube videos to cult warning websites.
 Christian missionary groups are particularly interested in debunking Ching Hai even though they may have no direct contact with the organization.
 These online forums often devolve into misunderstanding and exaggeration and Ching Hai adherents often express hurt and disappointment when they discover such material.
 Conversely, some adherents have disaffiliated after encountering anti-Ching Hai material".

-In 2017, Yahoo.com reported that Chuck McLean, senior research fellow at GuideStar, reviewed the 990s of two of the largest American chapters of the group: Los Angeles, which reports over $1.2 million in assets-more than any other chapter in the US-and San Jose, the parent organization of more than a dozen chapters across the country.
+In 2017, Yahoo.com reported that Chuck McLean, senior research fellow at GuideStar, reviewed the 990s of two of the largest American chapters of the group: Los Angeles, which reports over $1.2 million in assets—more than any other chapter in the US—and San Jose, the parent organization of more than a dozen chapters across the country.
 "Taking their Forms 990 at face value, it seems unlikely that anyone is enriching themselves financially through these organizations ...
 I don't know what the associated business interests are about, but it appears that they give almost all of their money to legitimate causes."